sci-42ver/SICP_SDF/sicp_notes.md

       - > This one works as desired. i.e. `(ask mike ’say ’(hello))` -> `(hello hello)` then `(ask mike 'repeat)` -> `(hello hello)`
+## Week 8
+- [x] 1 this is same as SICP Exercise 3.10.
+- [x] 2 trivial by using `init-amount` and `balance` correspondingly.
+- [x] 3 trivial by adding one local variable `transactions` and update it when necessary.
+- [ ] 4 trivial
+  - sol
+    > substitute into an unevaluated part of a special form. i.e. `⟨name ⟩` in SICP p299.
+-
 # CS 61A notes
 ## Week 4
 Weirdly, `MapReduce` is used in Week 13 Lab but introduced in Week 4.